 This scholarship is awarded to students of Trinity College Queensland to assist with their study.
 The aim of the scholarship is to provide financial support to enrolled students and to encourage the development of a greater awareness of the breadth and diversity in theology and scriptural scholarship, as it relates to contemporary Australian society.

-The successful applicant will be informed of the scholarship award on or before Friday 6th March 2020.
-The presentation of the scholarship award will be on Tuesday 21st July 2020.
+The successful applicant will be informed of the scholarship award on or before Monday 8th March 2021.

 HOW TO APPLY